Salou Travel Guide

 What to see in Salou

-This massive theme park, based on Busch Gardens in Florida, attracts holidaymakers from far afield to its 'Five Worlds' (Far West, Mediterránia, Mexico, China and Polynesia).
-There is now also…
+This massive theme park attracts holidaymakers from far afield to its 'Five Worlds' (Far West, Mediterránia, Mexico, China, and Polynesia).
+There is now also a children's section…